UB-Mannheim/RaiseWikibase/README.md

 batch('wikibase-item', items)
 ```

-The line, where `entity['claims']` is rewritten, can be commented.
+The lines, where `entity['claims']` is rewritten, can be commented.
 Then, the created items contain the claims with the property IDs corresponding to Wikidata.
 Just try it out.

 We used the property with ID 'P1' in the claim.
 That property with a label 'Wikidata ID' can be created using the script [miniWikibase.py](https://github.com/UB-Mannheim/RaiseWikibase/blob/main/miniWikibase.py).
 It creates all 8400+ Wikidata properties in less than a minute.